mlprojectrv/project_rv/report.md

 ###    Decisions made{.tabset}
 #### Charges
 One of the challenges of the data is the c_charge_desc that stores the description of the crime for what the inmate was charged; there were 437 different charges description in our data with over 7000 observations.
-We had to do a local encoding for each of them for the neural network models.
+We had to do a local encoding for each of them for the Neural Network models.

 #### List of charges